-Conclusion 4: UNFPA has established highly valued partnerships with implementing partners including government agencies and CSOs, and donors
+Conclusion 4: UNFPA has established highly valued partnerships with implementing partners including government agencies and CSOs, and donors.
+UNFPA also leveraged on South to South and Triangular Cooperation (SSTC) to advance its work in Sri Lanka.

 During the period, UNFPA established a very strong profile and strengthened partnerships with government partners, CSOs, the private sector and donors.
 UNFPA is highly regarded by its partners.
 The implementing partners consider UNFPA as a valued partner that is focused, professional, supportive, efficient and always willing to listen.
 UN agencies have very high regard for UNFPA for its professionalism and expertise in its area of work, especially in its core mandate of SRH and GBV.